Paul de Groot: World War II

-After the German invasion in May 1940, De Groot initially believed that the Hitler-Stalin Pact required a cautious attitude towards the German occupying forces.
+After the German invasion in May 1940, De Groot initially believed that the Hitler–Stalin Pact required a cautious attitude towards the German occupying forces.
 In the Volksdagblad he wrote that English imperialism and the Dutch bourgeoisie had provoked the occupation.

 It did not prevent the CPN and its organs from being banned by the Germans.
 In November 1940, the first issue of a new, illegal party newspaper, De Waarheid, was published.
-De Groot aimed his arrows at the German aggressor, but also continued to fight "Anglo-American imperialism", the government in London and the SDAP.
+De Groot aimed his arrows at the German aggressor, but also continued to fight "Anglo-American imperialism", the government in London and the Social Democratic Workers' Party (SDAP).
 Only with the German attack on the Soviet Union in June 1941 did he change course.
-Incidentally, it was not De Groot, as the party legend later proposed, but fellow board member Jansen who wrote the famous manifesto 'Staak, staak, staak' on the eve of the February strike of 1941.
+Incidentally, it was not De Groot, as the party legend later proposed, but fellow board member Jansen who wrote the famous manifesto Staakt, staakt, staakt on the eve of the February strike of 1941.
 The CPN has always considered this strike to be the culmination of the communist resistance against the Nazis in the Netherlands.

 In October 1942, the Germans raided the house where De Groot and his family were hiding.
 De Groot managed to escape through the back door, but his wife and daughter were taken to Auschwitz and gassed there, which made him feel guilty and troubled the rest of his life.
 In February 1943 he again narrowly escaped arrest by the Germans.
 He then turned the party leadership over to others (including Jaap Brandenburg) and cut off all contact with the illegal party.

 Recovery after 1945

 After the war, De Groot succeeded in quickly and easily regaining power within the CPN.
-For a short time he promoted the dissolution of the party in favour of an 'Association of Friends of De Waarheid', because in that first post-war period the communist newspaper De Waarheid enjoyed wide popularity because of its resistance history.
+For a short time he promoted the dissolution of the party in favour of an "Association of Friends of De Waarheid", because in that first post-war period the communist newspaper De Waarheid enjoyed wide popularity because of its resistance history.
 Fierce criticism in his own ranks and an ok from Moscow made De Groot decide in July 1945 to re-establish the CPN.

 De Groot also entered the House of Representatives.
 There and in De Waarheid, of which he had become editor-in-chief, he sometimes defended contradictory views.
 For example, with regard to the young Indonesian republic: on the one hand he was against sending Dutch troops to violently crush the nationalist resistance in Java and elsewhere, on the other hand he thought that young communists should be sent out and then propaganda within the army for Indonesian independence.
 In their own communist circle this led to confusion and dissatisfaction.